-OIG Office of Audit
+OIG Office of Audits

 The Office of Audits conducts independent performance audits with respect to the Agency's programs and operations.
 It also undertakes projects to address statutory requirements and stakeholder requests.
-Through its performance audits and other projects, the Office of Audits seeks to promote economy, efficiency, and effectiveness in the administration of FHFA's programs; detect and deter fraud, waste, and abuse in its activities and operations; and ensure compliance with applicable laws and regulations.

-As required by the Inspector General Act of 1978 (IG Act), the Office of Audits performs its audits in accordance with the standards promulgated by the Comptroller General of the United States, which are known as Generally Accepted Government Auditing Standards or GAGAS (Yellow Book).
+As required by the Inspector General Act of 1978 (IG Act),7 the Office of Audits performs its audits in accordance with the standards promulgated by the Comptroller General of the United States, which are known as Generally Accepted Government Auditing Standards or GAGAS (Yellow Book).